gabriele-h/almapipo/README.md

 This is only necessary for the initial Setup of a newly defined database.
-You will have to run this for both databases you use for production and sandbox API calls - it is highly recommended to keep these in separate databases!
+You will have to run this for both databases you use for production and sandbox API calls - it is highly recommended keeping these in separate databases!

 ## Delete Holdings: `delete_hol`